Farzana Islam

 Research Interests

-Human-Centered AI · Explainable ML
+Human-Centered AI · Machine Learning

 Generative & Responsible AI · AI for Health